adamgoossens/ansible-academy/student_guide/Lab_1_Introduction.md

 Where "X" is your student number the facilitator assigned to you.

-Go ahead an log in with your username and password.
+Go ahead and log in with your username and password.

 ### The Dashboard